 The math is simple: payday lenders charge 365% APR, while Bree's interest-free cash advance service charges 0% APR.
 A single $500 advance costs:

-For Canadians receiving disability income ranging from $983.50 to $1,901 monthly, these savings represent critical funds for necessities rather than payday lender profits.
-Bree designed their platform specifically for Canadians excluded from traditional loans, recognizing disability benefits as reliable income sources.
+For Canadians receiving disability income ranging from $983.50 to $1,940 monthly, these savings represent critical funds for necessities rather than payday lender profits.
+Bree designed its platform specifically for Canadians excluded from traditional loans, recognizing disability benefits as a reliable source of income.

-Unlike many online payday loans requiring full repayment in 14 days, Bree provides up to 90 days repayment—aligning with how disability benefits arrive monthly.
-This flexibility prevents the debt trap cycles common with high cost loans, where borrowers get a loan to pay cover unexpected expenses but then take new loans to cover old loans in destructive patterns.
+Unlike many online payday loans that require full repayment in 14 days, Bree offers up to 90 days to repay—aligning with how disability benefits are paid monthly.
+This flexibility prevents the debt-trap cycles common with high-cost loans, where borrowers take out a loan to cover unexpected expenses and then take on new loans to repay the original loans in destructive patterns.

 Apply for Bree's 0% interest cash advance and access emergency funds without sacrificing your disability assistance to predatory lending costs.